marcduiker/azure-functions-university/lessons/cosmosdb.md

 ![Azure Cosmos DB Emulator](../img/lessons/cosmos/create-a-new-database-cosmos.png)

 When you add the new container you have to define the container key.
-This is a very important setting, since this will be used to scale your Cosmos DB.
+This is very important since this will be used to scale your Cosmos DB.
 The container key should be picked based on the distribution of the data.
-Here is an extract from the Microsoft docs:
+From the Microsoft docs:

 >"If you choose a partition key that evenly distributes throughput consumption across logical partitions, you will ensure that throughput consumption across physical partitions is balanced."

 For this exercise, our Partition Key will be `region`, and also we will add a unique key using the `playerId` field.